certicky/crowdsourced-geotracker/README.md

 The project can be configured to track all kinds of things - here are a few examples:

-* **Civilians can report on the movements of an inviding army when they see them, so others are able to prepare (evacuate or make some cocktails).**
+* **Civilians can report on the movements of an inviding army when they see them, so others are able to prepare (evacuate or get ready to defend).**
 * Citizens can report damaged public equipement to local authorities / municipalities, so they can quickly make repairs.
 * Drivers can report traffic accidents or delays.
 * Tracking the occurences of wild animals; Bird watching.